common-workflow-language/common-workflow-language/specification/tool-description.md

 of the job order document.
 This variable will be available in the expression's global namespace when the expression is evaluated.

+The runtime shall also include any code defined in the ["expressionlib" section of "requirements"](#expression-library).

 Expressions must be evaluated in an isolated context (a "sandbox") which permits no side effects to leak outside the context.
 Expressions also must be evaluated in